TapanManu/Torcs-throttle/README.md

 # Hand Motion Tracking
-See more on dependencies to study game control! place your hand : throttle/accelerate right arrow key:move right left arrow key:move left brake:down reverse:press W and as usual!
+See more on dependencies to study game control!

+#1.place your hand : throttle/accelerate
+#2.right arrow key:move right
+#3.left arrow key:move left
+#4.brake:down
+#5.reverse:press W and as usual!